easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_OAUTH_VS_API_KEY_VISUAL.md

   ↓
 You create explicit API Key
   ↓
-You give Q-IDE the key
+You give Top Dog the key
   ↓
 Works! ✓
 ```